willnewton10/willnewton10.github.io/_posts/2015-03-09-Amazon_Technical_Interview.markdown

 ---

-This morning, I had a technical interview with a real-life Amazon software developer.
+This morning, I had a technical interview with an Amazon software developer.
 It was about an hour and ten minutes.
 I don't think I failed _too_ miserably but I did not do as well as I wanted.
 The man who was conducting the interview was really friendly and supportive which I really appreciated.
 I get terribly stressed in interviews (and I lose lots of energy _before_ the interview, thinking about what might happen).
 I start talking too fast and then I ramble on and on.
 So it helps when the person on the other end is kind.

 Let's go over some of the blunders I made: